wltrimbl/cmsc13600-course-materials/docs/HW-2-Django.md

 While keeping the command running, visit the URL [http://127.0.0.1:8000/app/] in your web browser.
 You should see a dialog "hello xyz" or it might prompt you to log in.

 ## Step 3.
 Understanding the Database (TODO)
 Stop the `runserver` process above.
-You should install a sqlite3 client on your machine.
+You can do this by changing focus to the terminal window running the server (and producing voluminous web server log messages) and typing Control-C.  You should install a sqlite3 client on your machine.
 This will help you debug assignments in this class by understanding what data has been stored in the database.

 For SQLITE.
 Here's what you can do.
 Two options:
 (1) https://sqlitebrowser.org/